 Saturated fat and cholesterol

-There has, over recent years, been advice to steer clear of dietary cholesterol – found in milk, cheese and cream, animal fats, such as butter and margarine, and fatty meat and processed meat products.
+There has, over recent years, been advice to steer clear of dietary cholesterol – found in milk, cheese and cream, animal fats, such as butter and margarine, and fatty meat and processed meat products, as well as some plant-based food such as coconut oil and palm oil.

-However, the advice from the charity Heart UK, is that most people with raised cholesterol levels don’t need to avoid foods containing cholesterol as long as they have low levels of saturated fat.
+Advice from the charity Heart UK is that most people with raised cholesterol should eat low levels of saturated fat.
 Heart UK’s advice is to lower your saturated fat intake and to eat healthy calories from unsaturated fats and wholegrain foods.
+Sources of unsaturated fats include nuts, seeds, olive oil and oily fish.

 UK Dietary Guidelines only recommend watching your cholesterol intake if you have a condition called familial hypercholesterolaemia, the same guidance that Heart UK also provides.